 With the holiday season in full swing, school districts should remain on high alert for cybercriminals looking to take advantage of the hustle and bustle.
-We recently saw a trend in phishing campaigns against Texas schools that resulted in significant financial loss.
 We encourage everyone to take extra precautions to avoid landing on Santa’s naughty list, or worse, falling victim to cyberattacks during the holidays.

 Ho ho hold on before you click that link